 The 403(b) Plan includes voluntary employee salary deferral contributions that are made on a pretax basis.
-Within IRC limits, a 403(b) Plan participant may make contributions as a percentage of salary or in flat dollar amounts.
+Within IRC limits, a 403(b) Plan participant may make contributions as a percentage of their salary or in a flat dollar amount.
 Contributions to the 403(b) Plan may be invested in and transferred among any of the investment options available to the UCRSP Plans.
 The University may also contribute on behalf of eligible senior managers.

 The 457(b) Plan includes voluntary salary deferral employee contributions.
 University contributions may also be made for eligible senior managers on a pretax basis.
-Within IRC limits, a Plan participant may make contributions as a percentage of their salary or in a flat dollar amount.
-Plan contributions may be invested in and transferred among any of the investment options available to the UCRSP Plans.
+Within IRC limits, a 457(b) Plan participant may make contributions as a percentage of their salary or in a flat dollar amount.
+Contributions to the 457(b) Plan may be invested in and transferred among any of the investment options available to the UCRSP Plans.